KSheu/scGETs/README.md

 ```
-The outputs of the imputation method are stored in a user-specified object, in this case “reconst”. scGETs are stored in the slot `reconst$reconstructed_trajectories`.
+The outputs of the imputation method are stored in a user-specified object, in this case `reconst`. scGETs are stored in the slot `reconst$reconstructed_trajectories`.

 ### Input
 Parameters specifying the input data are: